 - 1. How do the IO rates change as the number of processes is increased?
 How is this affected by the choice of striping, or the use of serial or parallel IO?
 Can you explain this behaviour in terms of the way that MPI-IO and Lustre are interacting with each other? - 2.
 Run the code several times: how variable are the IO rates? - 3.
-Run on 512 processes (i.e. 22 nodes): can you explain these IO rates compared to, for example, 16 or 64 processes? - 4.
-Find out the actual numbers of stripes being used by Lustre for default and "optimal" striping by issuing lfs\getstripe on a file in the appropriate directory.
+Find out the actual numbers of stripes being used by Lustre for default and "optimal" striping by issuing lfs_getstripe on a file in the appropriate directory.
 Note that files must have been created after the Lustre settings on the directory were last changed.
-You can either create a test file, or remove the fdelete calls in benchio so data files are not removed automatically. - 5.
-Replace the collective MPI-IO call MPI\File\write\all in mpiio.f90 with the individual call MPI\File\write and rerun the program.
+You can either create a test file, or remove the fdelete calls in benchio so data files are not removed automatically. - 4.
+Replace the collective MPI-IO call MPI_File_write_all in mpiio.f90 with the individual call MPI_File_write and rerun the program.
 How do the parallel IO rates compare to those previously observed?